What are eating disorders?

 Eating disorders are:

-• Negative changes of eating habits that can result in mental or physical harm
+• Negative changes of eating habits that result in mental or physical harm

 • Often accompanied by concerns about shape and weight